ferpar/indigitest/readme.md

 The dependency injection pattern has been followed throughout the application.
 It allows to work separately on individual components on a test-driven basis (write tests first, then the code to fulfill the test assertions).

-This could also have been accomplished using typescript's interfaces instead of dependency injection and factory functions in a more object oriented fashion.
+In a more object oriented fashion, this could also have been accomplished using typescript's interfaces instead of dependency injection and factory functions .

 ### API